pisv/gethandly.wiki-playground/Step-One.md

 workspace by copying the project's contents from the `workspace` folder of the test fragment.
 It returns the created and opened `IProject`.

-Let's write a simplest test:
+Let's write a simple test:

 ```java
 // FooModelTest.java

     public void testFooModel() throws Exception
     {
         IFooModel fooModel = FooModelCore.getFooModel();